Rami24t/Periodic-Table-Database/README.md

 You need to make a script that accepts an argument in the form of an atomic number, symbol, or name of an element and outputs some information about the given element.

-When you have completed the project, save all the required files into a public repository and submit its URL.
+When you have completed the project, save all the required files into a public repository.

 -     rename the weight column to atomic_mass